CryoByte33/cryobyte.io/content/posts/2023-02-20-cryoutilities_2_massive_performance_boosts_and_space_savings.md

 Huge shout-out to my wife Crystal for the art, and for putting up with me working all day, every day, for almost 2 months to pull this one off.

+Lastly, an extra huge shout-out to my patrons for allowing me to spend so much time doing this, and for beta testing!

 I hope you guys enjoy the video and the new update!

 ### Links and More